 - Another example Dr. Greenspan used was the child who will repeat “Want to go outside?” so you bring the child to the door and say with high affect “Out?! or In?!”
 Then if you see they really want to go outside you can repeat, “Out?
 Out?
 OUT? or In?” while gesturing the ‘out’ with high affect to help the child connect the purpose of the word with the action of walking out the door.

-Hopefully this blog helped you solidify your understanding of making engagement at FEDC 2 more robust which helps facilitate readiness for back-and-forth chains of communication in FEDC 3.
-By staying “in it” with your child, using high affect and pleasurable experiences–even being a playful pest to keep your child’s attention if you have to–you can support the child in developing this capacity.
+Hopefully this blog helped you solidify your understanding of promoting regulation, engagement and back-and-forth chains of communication with your child.
+By staying “in it” with your child, using high affect and pleasurable experiences–even being a playful pest to keep your child’s attention if you have to–you can support the child in developing these early capacities.

 Other interventions for children with developmental delays–if they are good–can often get children up to this functional emotional developmental capacity, FEDC 3.
 DIR/Floortime®, though, shows us how to move beyond this level from the concrete world into the abstract into the higher developmental capacities.
 Next week we will focus on stumbling blocks at FEDC 4: Long chains of back-and-forth emotional signalling and shared problem-solving.